lrotermund/blog/content/posts/mastering-microservices.md

 [Gang of Four](https://en.wikipedia.org/wiki/Design_Patterns), but from Chris Richardson.
 He is the father of the software architectural
-[API Gateway pattern](https://microservices.io/patterns/apigateway.html), which fits better especially in the context of distributed microservices software architectures.
+[API Gateway pattern](https://microservices.io/patterns/apigateway.html), which fits better especially in the context of distributed microservice software architectures.

 This pattern is particularly exciting in the course of the cross-cutting concerns, as various, involved microservice {{< abbr "APIs" "Application Programming Interface" >}} are united behind one